iLuJack/rag-llm-demo/readme.md

    - It finds the most relevant text pieces in the database
    - It sends your question and the relevant text to the AI model
    - The AI generates an answer based on the provided information

+5. **RAG**: is a way to combine the power of AI and your own documents to answer questions.

 ## License